 But first an amusing brief story involving a BBC, an intercooler, and Freon.

 By Sam Logan

 “I’m no authority on intercoolers,” admits performance carburetor specialist Dale Cubic of CFM, “but I do recall a memorable moment five years ago that involved one.
-Nothing too scientific,” he added; nonetheless, it seemed an anecdote worth telling.
+Nothing too scientific,” he adds; nonetheless, it seemed an anecdote worth telling.

 The noted carburetor specialist had visited an engine builder’s shop with a carburetor for a 1600hp 565ci supercharged big-block Chevrolet.
 The engine was already installed on the dyno and suspended above it an intercooler.
 Unsurprisingly, with the intercooler connected, the engine improved by 50–80hp.
 But then the engine builder unexpectedly produced a can of freon, purchased from a local parts store, and reached up and sprayed some of its contents over and around the intercooler.
 He then hastened to the dyno room and made a pull.
 “It gained a further 40hp!
 Spraying freon on that intercooler was like feeding it with nitrous oxide,” remembers Cubic.
 But the mischief didn’t end there, to further mark the occasion it blew the plumbing off the supercharger!